Golden Spiral Symbol – What Does It Mean?

 • In Biomechanics

-The golden spiral is thought to hold a fascinating influence over the motion of the human hand.
-According to an anatomist, the movement of human fingers follows the pattern of the golden spiral.
-You’ll even find images of a clenched fist with the spiral symbol as overlay.
+The Golden Spiral is thought to hold a fascinating influence over the motion of the human hand.
+According to an anatomist, the movement of human fingers follows the pattern of the Golden Spiral.
+You’ll even find images of a clenched fist with the spiral symbol overlaid on it.

 • In Design and Composition